Ashyni/mpv-scripts/README.md

 ## Features

 -   4 modes available: 0 disable, 1 on-demand, 2 one-shot, 3 dynamic-manual, 4 dynamic-auto.
--   The new metadata are validated with a known list of aspect ratio that allows a faster timer (option `new_known_ratio_timer`) then without it, must be a longer timing to avoid unwanted cropping (option `new_fallback_timer`).
 -   Correction of random metadata to an already trusted one, this mostly help to get a fast aspect ratio change with dark/ambiguous scene.
 -   Support asymmetric offset (Re-center video).
 -   Auto adjust black threshold (cropdetect=limit, max is define by the option `detect_limit`).